sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

 ## High-availability updates

 Sourcegraph is designed to be a high-availability (HA) service, but upgrades by default require a 10m downtime window.
-If you need zero-downtime upgrades, please contact us.
 Services employ health checks to test the health of newly updated components before switching live traffic over to them by default.
 HA-enabling features include the following:

 - Replication: nearly all of the critical services within Sourcegraph are replicated.
 If a single instance of a service fails, that instance is restarted and removed from operation until it comes online again.